feross/feross.org/_posts/2017-02-28-never-use-semicolons.md

 So, it’s misleading to tell people that if they just “always use semicolons” their code is safe from surprising ASI behavior.

-ASI is fully-specified in the ECMAScript language standard, and all browsers implement it exactly the same way.

-**ASI will be with us forever.
+ASI is fully-specified in the ECMAScript language standard, and all browsers implement it exactly the same way. **ASI will be with us forever.
 It's about time you learned how it works.**

-The safest thing to do is to **use a linter that checks for unexpected ASI behavior**.
-ESLint has a rule for this called [`no-unexpected-multiline`](http://eslint.org/docs/rules/no-unexpected-multiline).
+Or at the very least, **consider using a linter that checks for unexpected ASI behavior**.
+ESLint has a rule called [`no-unexpected-multiline`](http://eslint.org/docs/rules/no-unexpected-multiline) which catches unexpected ASI behavior.
 And once you’re using a linter, it doesn’t matter whether you use or omit semicolons since **the linter keeps you safe**.

-### Why this whole line of reasoning is silly

-And finally, even if you “always use semicolons”, there are arguably even more “edge cases” that if you “never use semicolons”.
+### The argument for "never use semicolons"

+It's not actually that simple to “always use semicolons”.
+There are actually many edge cases where you still aren't supposed to use a semicolon!
 For example:

 {% highlight js %}
 function foo () {